Drug and Alcohol Policy

 - Referrals to community resources are available for individuals with more long-term or complex needs.
-A number of AA/NA/Al-Anon groups hold meetings close to campus and in the larger local community.
+A number of AA (Alcoholics Anonymous), NA (Narcotics Anonymous) and Al-Anon groups hold meetings close to campus and in the larger local community.

-- Counseling and Health & Wellness offer AOD prevention through programming efforts with various student groups and Student Affairs departments.
+- Counseling, Health & Wellness offers AOD prevention through programming efforts with various student groups and Student Affairs departments.

-- Counseling and Health & Wellness also collaborate with Student Conduct to provide educational and other resources for students with problematic drinking behavior and drug use.
+- Counseling, Health & Wellness also collaborates with Student Conduct to provide educational and other resources for students with problematic drinking behavior and drug use.

 - A number of programming initiatives take place each year.